 For inquiries and reservations, you may reach us at (63)916-3152223 or (63)2-9905604.

 Pick & Pay

 During our mango harvest seasons, we invite guests to participate in our Pick-&-Pay program, allowing adults and children to experience mango-picking, straight from our trees.
-The guests are assisted by our farm staff during picking, and the guests’ harvest is then weighed, and the mangoes are sold at Php 80.00 per kilogram.
+The guests are assisted by our farm staff during picking, and the guests’ harvest is then weighed, and the mangoes are sold at the prevailing market rate.
 Since our opening in 2011, the Pick-&-Pay program has been one of the most sought-after activities of the patrons of Rosa Farms.

 The Best Mango Varieties